Museum of Man K-12 Education Programs

 - Guided Tour ($6.00 per student): Gives students access to the Museum, as well as an in-depth one hour tour on an exhibit of your choice led by a museum educator.
 Plan for a 90 minute experience.

-- Workshop ($9.00 per student): Art workshops are available as an add-on to guided tours.
-This includes the guided tour and a 45 minute hands-on art project expanding on the themes of the tour.
-Plan for a 1.5 hour experience.
+- Workshop ($9.00 per student): Art workshops are available as an add-on to specific guided tours.
+This includes the one hour guided tour and a one hour hands-on art project expanding on themes of the tour.
+Plan for a two hour experience.

 Education Program Reservations do not include entrance to special exhibits that require an extra charge.
 Do not use the register today link for special exhibitions, please contact firstname.lastname@example.org directly.